What Is the Plastic Piece Above the Tire Called?

 | Liner is intact, but clips are missing | Install the correct replacement clips or screws |

-| Small crack away from mounting points | Secure it properly and monitor it, or replace it if the crack spreads |
+| Small crack away from mounting points | Secure it correctly and monitor the crack, or replace the panel if the damage spreads |

-| Mounting tabs are torn out | Replace the liner or use proper repair clips/brackets if available |
+| Mounting tabs or holes are torn out | Replace the liner or use an application-specific repair retainer or bracket if one is available |

-| Outer molding is loose but not cracked | Replace missing clips, retainers, or adhesive strips designed for that part |
+| Outer molding is loose but not cracked | Replace missing clips, retainers, or attachment material designed for that exact part |

-| Painted trim is cracked, warped, or missing clips molded into the part | Replace the trim and confirm whether it needs paint before installation |
+| Painted trim is cracked, warped, or has broken molded attachment points | Replace the trim and confirm the required finish before installation |

 How to Identify the Exact Part Before You Buy

 - Compare the mounting holes.
-Look at clip locations, screw holes, tabs, and edge shape before buying.
+Look at clip locations, screw holes, tabs, overlaps, and edge shape before buying.

 - Check the finish.
 Outer moldings and garnishes may be textured black, raw plastic, primed, painted, or body-color.